 8. Enjoy Some Villa Gravity!

 Take a day to relax and enjoy the views from your balcony or enjoy the sun on a comfortable lounger on the pool deck.
 Relax and chase away any stress you may have brought with you to St. John!

 9. Catch Happy Hour and Watch the Sunset from Cruz Bay Beach

 Happy Hour is an event on St. John, just make your way to Cruz Bay Beach and grab yourself a cold tropical beverage, meet some new friends and be sure to stick around long enough to catch the amazing sunset!
 Our favorite places for happy hour in Cruz Bay include Drink, the Beach Bar and High Tide.
 Or even better – stay close to home and visit Wok on the Beach, Salty Mongoose, Rhumblines or Skinny Legs.

 10.Enjoy a Delicious Dinner

 After a busy day out and about, take some time to enjoy a delicious dinner before resting up for your next day’s adventures.
-Enjoy a cheeseburger, some fresh mahi mahi or caribbean lobster.
+Enjoy a cheeseburger, some fresh mahi mahi or Caribbean lobster.
 If you prefer something casual or a romantic dinner for two, you can find what you’re looking for in or near Coral Bay or Cruz Bay.
 Our Villa comes complete with a binder filled with menus from area restaurants to help you choose where you’d like to go.
 Our favorites are Rhumblines, Wok on the Beach and Skinny Legs – all offer wonderful food in a relaxing setting.